-This is why the Craigieburn Grassland Reserve is so important.
+This is why Galgi Ngarrk (Craigieburn Grassland Reserve) is so important.
+The Wurundjeri people have named the reserve Galgi Ngarrk meaning "Back Bone," as it's the largest native grassland in Parks Victoria's new Merri Creek park - to be called Marran Baba or "body of mother."
 The grassland covers approximately 400 hectares between Craigieburn Rd East and OHerns Rd in Melbourne's outer north.
-It contains Nationally Significant endangered plants such as the Matted Flax-lily Dianella amoena (external pdf) and Curly Sedge Carex tasmanica (external pdf).
+It contains Nationally Significant endangered plants such as the Matted Flax-lily Dianella amoena and Curly Sedge Carex tasmanica.
 The grassland is also home to Nationally significant fauna such as the Striped Legless Lizard, the Plains-wanderer and the Golden Sun Moth.

-To visit the Craigieburn Grassland Reserve permission must first be obtained from Parks Victoria.
+To visit Galgi Ngarrk (Craigieburn Grassland), permission must first be obtained from Parks Victoria.

 Golden Sun Moth

-The Golden Sun Moth is a sun loving moth that is found in the Craigieburn Grassland.
+The Golden Sun Moth is a sun loving moth that is found at Galgi Ngarrk.
 The moth was only rediscovered in this area in 2003.
 Individuals start emerging from their cocoons around mid-November and are rarely seen later than mid-February.
 They live out their short adult life span in only a few days.
 See the Golden Sun Moth Lifecycle.

 This critically endandered animal has made a friend in the Friends of Merri Creek who have planted 7,500 small wallaby grasses in the Craigieburn Grassland Reserve.
 These wallaby grasses are the favoured food for the Golden Sun Moth caterpillar .
 The female is thought to lay her eggs in the base of the grasses.